opalmedapps/opal-listener/README.md

 1. Generate the documentation using `npm run docs`.
 2. Using your IDE, right-click on the file `docs/generated/index.html` and select the option to open it in a browser.

+For help on creating new documentation pages, refer to {@tutorial creating-documentation}.

 ## Running the tests

 Unit tests for this repository are run using the Mocha test framework.
 Test files should be in the `src` directory